This one-pan baked salmon recipe is a dinnertime problem-solver

 The key technique here is to stagger cooking times - the longer-cooking potatoes go into the pan first, tossed in olive oil with a few grinds of black pepper.
 The more delicate asparagus and salmon are placed on the pan later.
 This salmon recipe also allows you to adjust cooking time to the thickness of your particular salmon fillets: Potatoes and asparagus, unlike the fish, are forgiving of a few extra minutes in the oven.
 This way, you can concentrate on getting perfectly cooked salmon that is flaky but not overcooked.

-The finishing touch is lemon juice squeezed at the table - lay a few lemon slices on top before baking if you want a yummy double lemon punch.
+The finishing touch is lemon juice squeezed at the table — lay a few lemon slices on top before baking if you want a yummy double lemon punch.
 The recipe is a Yummly original created by Edwina Clark.

 How to buy salmon